fagundessana/fagundessana/README.md

 ## 💡 About Me

-- 🎓 Student of Systems Development at ETEC Zona Leste (P-TECH program)**
 - 💻 Focus on **web development, programming logic and UI/UX**
 - 🔬 Interested in the intersection between **technology, research and human development**
 - 🌐 Building a portfolio aiming for future **international opportunities**